SDK484/SDK484.github.io/assets/Resume.md

 *Harris Corporation, Software Engineer, Apr.
 2016 - Present*

 - Working with lidar technology, machine learning capabilities, debugging and analytical work
+- Much of the work was conducted from a 'work at home' environment, and thus required independent working on projects to manage time and research solutions to problems.
+- Worked on varying projects including debugging legacy code, building a HTML based test checklist, creating a image viewer UI using python, designing test scripts for a Javascript application, building a HTML/Angular map viewer for a online solution, aiding with the development of a machine learning API and various DevOps style tasks.
-- Using languages such as Python, Javascript, IDL and C++
+- Using languages such as Python, Javascript, Angular, HTML5, CSS, IDL and C++

 *Cased Dimensions, Build Team Member Temporary Contract, Feb.
 16 - Mar.
 16*